HP PA-RISC and Navy TAC

 During the 1980s and 1990s, HP was part of framework contracts with the US Navy to supply industrial computers and workstations for military uses and tactical decision support.
 These were some of the largest commercial contracts won by HP at the time for PA-RISC computers.

-HP was part of at least three programs and contracts with the US Navy:
+HP was part of at least three (four) programs and contracts with the US Navy that supplied HP 9000 Unix computers to the fleet, mostly for C3I or C4ISR:

-This formal relationship between HP and the US Navy for HP 9000 computers started with Desktop Tactical Computer (DTC-1), a program during the 1980s, where HP offered HP FOCUS based HP 9000 520C computers (HP 9020C) that were widely deployed through the US Navy.
-The 9020C was also part of the US Navy Joint Operational Tactical System, JTOS.
+This formal relationship between HP and the US Navy for HP 9000 computers started with Desktop Tactical Computer (DTC-1), a program during the 1980s, where HP offered HP FOCUS based HP 9000 520C computers (HP 9020C) that were widely deployed through the US Navy as part of DTC and JOTS.

 HP 9020C were pervasive in the 1980s throughout the navy, almost every tactical or fleet staff in the United States Navy had five or more HP 9000s, used for anti-submarine warfare, anti-air warfare, radar systems and communications.
 It apparently served on US nuclear submarines well into the 1990s.